Paper Category: Scientific

 -

-KLARA: A Miniaturized, Low-Cost Re-Entry Capsule
+KLARA: A Miniaturized, Low-Cost Capsule for satellite reentry study

 KLARA is a miniaturized, low-cost re-entry capsule designed to capture critical aerothermodynamic and attitude data from satellites during atmospheric re-entry.
 By leveraging an iterative test-driven approach and Commercial Off-The-Shelf (COTS) components, KLARA aims to optimize performance while minimizing costs, paving the way for more accessible space debris monitoring and re-entry studies.
 Iterative Development Approach Inspired…